 - Ginger & Garlic – fresh is best for stir fry, but in a pinch, you can substitute 1 tsp fresh garlic for 1/2 tsp garlic powder and substitute 1 tsp fresh ginger for 1/8-1/4 tsp ground ginger.

 - Brown Sugar – we used 2 Tablespoons of packed light brown sugar.
-You can substitute with 1 1/2 Tbsp to 2 Tbsp of liquid sweetener like honey, or add it to taste.
+You can substitute with 1 1/2 to 2 tablespoons of liquid sweetener, such as honey, or add it to taste.

 - Corn Starch – using cornstarch as a thickener helps keep this gluten-free.